wasimraja81/askappy-docker/README.md

 # Multi-Project Docker Repository

 This repository contains multiple independent Docker projects needed by ASKAPpipeline for processing ASKAP data in the operational environment.
+The resulting containers provide python environments for several packages (internal and 3rd party) that various ASKAP science workflows require.

 ## 🏗️ **Repository Structure**